frissyn/not-replbox/README.md

 A synchronous Python client package for loading, reading, and dumping REPL projects from repl.it

 **There currently isn't any functionality for writing to REPLs, nor running REPLs in this version, those features will come at a later date.
 This library is still in alpha and much more is still to come.
-Version 0.1.0 won't hit until the ability to run a REPL is added.
-Currently working on learning crosis first lol**
+Version 1.0.0 won't hit until the ability to run a REPL is added.**

 ## Usage